montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.

-Family Court Records can include marriage records and divorce records.
+Family Court Records can include Montana marriage records and divorce records.
 These records contain personal information of those involved and their maintenance is critical should anyone involved wish to make changes.
 Because of this both marriage and divorce records can be considered more difficult to locate and obtain than other public records, and may not be available through government sources or third party public record websites.

 How to Access Family Law Cases in Montana State